-- On file specifications (OpenVMS User's Manual) - On the OPEN procedure (Compaq Pascal Language Reference Manual)
+- On file specifications (OpenVMS User's Manual) - On the OPEN procedure (HP Pascal for OpenVMS Language Reference Manual)

 7.1.6.2 OPEN and RMS Data Structures

 Table 7-2 presents the status of RMS FAB fields when you call the OPEN procedure.
 If a field is not included in the following tables, it is initialized to zero.